quicksmiles/CCAFE_APP/docs/source/plan.rst

 -------------------

 **Title:**
-GWAS Data Processing with Python and R Integration
+Case and Control Estimation Graphical User Interface - Data Harmonizing and Integration via Python

 **Objective:**
 The goal of this project is to create a web based user interface, where researchers can upload their GWAS summary statistics file in Variant Call Format (vcf) and recapitulate case and control allele frequencies (AF) in their dataset.
 The system will query gnomAD to pull and merge required fields needed to compute the case and contol allele frequencies, specifically superpopulation minor allele frequencies.